AviDavi1023/MontyClub/CLEAR_DATA_FEATURE.md

 1. **Navigate to Admin Panel**
    - Log in with admin credentials
-   - Scroll to the "Clear Data (Factory Reset)" section (red background)
+   - Scroll to the bottom of the page to find "System Maintenance" section

 2. **Open Modal**
-   - Click the "Clear Data" button
+   - Click the "Clear Data" button (gray button at bottom)

 3. **Authenticate**
    - Enter your admin password